juhaszz4j43uu-byte/juhasz-model-demo/README.md

 ## 🔹 Why This Demonstrator Matters

-This project serves as a computational entry point for understanding the deeper structure of the Juhász Model.
+This project provides a computational entry point for understanding the deeper structure of the Juhász Model.
 It isolates the hybrid update rule so that the core behavior is easy to inspect, test, and extend.

-It illustrates:
+It highlights:

 - hybrid state updates
 - packet‑based dynamics